 - Silica: from bamboo

-Pure food supplements from Whole Earth and Sea are available for men and women as well as in a 50+ version.
-The line also includes a Bone Formula, which acts like a multivitamin for the bones, with extra support for bone integrity from the goodness of whole foods.
+Pure food supplements from Whole Earth & Sea are available for men and women as well as in a 50+ version.
+The line also includes a Bone Structure, which acts like a multivitamin and mineral for the bones, with extra support for bone integrity from the goodness of whole foods.

-Getting the Benefits of a Growing Season in a Tablet
+Imagine Getting the Benefit of a Whole Growing Season in One Tablet

-The purpose of incorporating whole food supplements into our daily regimen is to provide our body with the foundation it needs to maintain health and prevent illness.
-Rather than treating a system or a disease, I teach my patients how to raise the bar of their health and promote a healthy and well-fed body.
+The purpose of incorporating whole food supplements into our daily regimen is to provide our body with the foundation it needs to maintain optimal health*.
+I teach people to raise the bar of their health and promote a healthy and well-fed body.